-F. Remove the cap from the carburetor and pull out the slide.
+G. Pull the carburetor out of the intake manifold.
+Remove the cap from the carburetor and pull out the slide.
 Remove the cable from the slide by lifting the spring first, then by pushing the cable end down and over to the release hole (depending on carburetor model), and pull it free along with the throttle return spring and cable retainer.